nf-core/sarek/docs/usage.md

 ### Cannot delete work folder when using docker + Spark

 Currently, when running spark-based tools in combination with docker, it is required to set `docker.userEmulation = false`.
-This can unfortunately causes permission issues when `work/` is being written with root permissions.
+This can unfortunately cause permission issues when `work/` is being written with root permissions.
 In case this happens, you might need to configure docker to run without `userEmulation` (see [here](https://github.com/Midnighter/nf-core-adr/blob/main/docs/adr/0008-refrain-from-using-docker-useremulation-in-nextflow.md)).

 ## How to handle UMIs